ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 ### Active Delay Compensation

-Delay compensation is achieved in measuring the propagation delay of events from the delay compensation master EVM through the distribution network up to the Event Receivers.
+Delay compensation is achieved by measuring the propagation delay of events from the delay compensation master EVM through the distribution network up to the Event Receivers.
 At the last stage the EVR is aware of the delay through the network and adjusts an internal FIFO depth to match a programmed target delay value.

+(dc-eventmaster)=
 #### Timing System Master

 The top node in the Timing System has the important task to generate